-The term originates from the Yiddish word for a Jew and is popular with Tottenham supporters due to their fanbase, but the governing body is now threatening legal actionThe Football Association has warned fans over their use of the term 'Yid', describing it as "derogatory and offensive".
+The term originates from the Yiddish word for a Jew, and is popular with Tottenham supporters due to their fanbase and the governing body is now threatening legal actionThe Football Association has warned fans over their use of the term 'Yid', describing it as "derogatory and offensive".

 The term originates from the Yiddish word for a Jew and has been adopted by many Tottenham fans due to the large Jewish presence within their fanbase.